Did you know that 95% of search traffic goes to the first page of search results?

 Don’t incorporate them too often, as it will lead to keyword stuffing.
 Keyword stuffing negatively impacts your site and hurts your ranking, so only use keywords where they fit and flow naturally.

-On-page SEO activity #2: Optimize your title tag and meta description
+2. Optimize your title tag and meta description

 Your title tag appears as a blue line of text in search results that people can click on to navigate to the page on your site.
 Users and search engines use this to determine if your listing is relevant to their search query.
 Your meta description is the small blurb that appears below the title tag.